 Sometimes a degenerative condition develops that may cause a sudden wave of acute symptoms.
 Degenerative disc disease, spinal arthritis and herniated discs can all be rather tame, but then suddenly flare up.
 This unpredictable type of pain is both physically and emotionally draining for the patient.
 Life becomes an cruel game of hide and seek, with the back ache always winning.

-Acute pain is often the result of a psychological process.
+Acute back pain is often the result of a psychological process.
 If an emotional issue or stress threatens a person psychologically, the result can be psychosomatic back pain.
 This agony might come on suddenly, and without provocation, or might take advantage of a physical trigger.
 A trigger is a physical event that appears to cause the pain, yet it is only coincidental.
 The subconscious mind perceives the event as potentially damaging to the back and uses it as an opportunity to start a convincing display of psychological symptoms.
 People often report this occurrence from opening a stuck window, bending to pick something up, twisting at the waist, or even something as innocent as sneezing.
 The process is simple.
 The muscles are already so tight from the emotional stress, that almost any movement will set off a series of muscle spasms.
 The trigger is merely a convenient scapegoat.

-Acute pain is a true horror.
+Acute back pain is a true horror.
 However, it can go away as quickly as it comes on.
 Do not think that you will be incapacitated for days, weeks or months during an attack of acute back pain.
 I was amazed that my own worst attack of acute torment only lasted a couple of weeks.

 It may be best to try to move around and test the condition daily.
 It is wise to keep a positive mental state, even though the pain will make that difficult.
 Concentrate on the back ache going away and stay relaxed.
 Stressing over the consequences of the flareup (missing work, etc.) will only make the condition worse.